samirsalman/Cocktail-Room/README.md

 # CocktailRoom

-A funny Flutter Application to search, save and know Cocktails and Drinks.
+This is my first Flutter Project, a funny Application to search, save and know Cocktails and Drinks.
 Every Drink have all recipes and instructions to make it.
 Cocktail Room is on Play Store.
 Not already on AppStore.

 # ScreenShot